VaLiuM09/Creator-Base-Template/readme.md

 You can use the runtime configuration to adjust the way the training application executes in a runtime.

 There should be one and only one training runtime configurator scene object in a scene.
 In the scenes of this example template, the game object is called `[TRAINING_CONFIGURATION]`.
-This object is just a container for the runtime configuration, which actually customizes the template.
+This object is a container for the runtime configuration, which actually customizes the template.
 You can assign the runtime configuration either programmatically, or with the game object inspector.
 By default, the `Innoactive.Hub.Training.Configuration.DefaultRuntimeConfiguration` is used.
 Extend it to create your own, and then assign it to the scene's game object.
 Take a look at `InnoactiveRuntimeConfiguration` to see how to implement other training modes like the `No Audio Hints` mode.

 The runtime configuration has the following properties and methods:

+1. `SelectedCoursePath` returns the absolute path to the training course file.
 1. `SceneObjectRegistry` provides the access to all training objects and properties of the current scene.
 2. `Trainee` is a shortcut to a trainee's headset.
 3. `InstructionPlayer` is a default audio source for all `PlayAudioBehavior` behaviors.